-First, there is apparently an acute shortage of many of the raw ingredients that are used to manufacture infant formulas (which are mostly derived from cow’s milk).
+First, there is an acute shortage of many of the raw ingredients that are used to manufacture infant formulas (which are mostly derived from cow’s milk).
 These shortages are the result of systemic supply chain problems that have resulted from the COVID pandemic.
 The lack of raw ingredients has forced manufacturers to slow production.

-To compound the formula shortage of 2022, the reduced volume of formula products that is being manufactured is taking longer to make its way onto store shelves.
+To compound the formula shortage of 2022, the reduced volume of formula products that are being manufactured is taking longer to make its way onto store shelves.
 This is largely due to supply chain problems and labor shortages.
-The net result is that products such as Similac and Enfamil are literally not available at major retailers such as Walgreens, CVS, and Target.
+The net result is that products such as Similac and Enfamil are not available at major retailers such as Walgreens, CVS, and Target.
 Online retailers such as Amazon are also short on supplies.

 Shortages May Trigger Stockpiling and Price Inflation

 The Similac and Enfamil shortage, which is a grave concern for infants who cannot breastfeed, has predictably started to prompt panic buying like what we saw with toilet paper and other items at the start of the pandemic.
 A spokesperson for INCA noted that they were seeing “some anecdotal evidence suggesting pantry-loading behaviors, which can put increased pressure on in-store inventory.”

 INCA is encouraging parents to only keep a 2-week supply on hand and “avoid unnecessary stockpiling” to ensure that all parents have access to the formula they need.
 But will likely have little impact on the individual choices of parents desperate to meet the nutritional needs of their new babies.
 There are emergency sources of infant formula.
 But it’s not clear how effective or efficient these are.